DjDisaster/SkriptUtils/README.md

 - To use this you will need Skript and Skript-Reflect.
 - Addons may require different addons which will be shown in the comments of the file.

+## Addon creation
+- If you would like to make a addon for DJUtils please do so by using the [template](https://github.com/DjDisaster/SkriptUtils/blob/main/addon-template.sk) provided.

 ## Support
-- You can receive support for this utility core on the [discord server](https://discord.gg/xsFsuXFH2E)
+- You can receive support for this utility core on the [discord server](https://discord.gg/xsFsuXFH2E).
+- After making a addon please create a PR request with the addon file or fork the repo and create it in the addons folder.

 ## Syntax
-- Syntax can be viewed at our [wiki](https://github.com/DjDisaster/SkriptUtils/wiki)
+- Syntax can be viewed at our [wiki](https://github.com/DjDisaster/SkriptUtils/wiki).

 ---